Kiribati to Hawaii through the ITCZ

 Beautiful Port Vila harbor, Vanuatu.

-After crossing the bone-dry outback of Australia, N944JK heads north-east across the Coral sea to Henderson Field on the island of Guadalcanal (Solomon Islands).
+After crossing the bone-dry outback of Australia, N944JK headed north-east across the Coral sea.
+My next stop would be to Henderson Field on the island of Guadalcanal (Solomon Islands).

 Most RTW pilots on the classic central pacific route fly from Australia to New Caledonia or Norfok Island, then on to Nadi (Fiji), Pago Pago (American Samoa ), Kiribati (Christmas) (Kiribati), Hilo (Hawaii), Santa Barbara or Monterey ( California).